MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ```

 For example, `bbob_f1_i2_d5` would use the function `1` (Sphere), instance `2`, and `5` decision variables.
 Then,
-to construct the two-objective version, we simply combined two of these single-objective functions with a comma.
+to construct the two-objective version, we simply combine two of these single-objective functions with a comma.
 Here's an example:

 <!-- java:test/org/moeaframework/snippet/ProblemSnippet.java [55:55] -->